ecomfe/veui-docs/one/docs/en-US/components/carousel.md

 ^^^slot-item
 The content of each carousel item.
 Displays the corresponding image by default.

-The slot scope properties are the same as each item inside `datasource` (including custom properties), with an extra `index: number`, which denotes the index within the datasource. i.e. The `slot-scope` is in the form of `{src, alt, label, index, ...}`.
+The slot props are the same as each item inside `datasource` (including custom properties), with an extra `index: number`, which denotes the index within the datasource. i.e. The `slot-scope` is in the form of `{src, alt, label, index, ...}`.
 ^^^

 ### Events